ufs-community/ufs-weather-model/doc/UsersGuide/source/IdealizedTC.rst

    While the I-HAFS system includes preprocessing to set up the forecast and nest domains and postprocessing to generate GRIB2 and ATCF output files, this UFS HSD test case **does not** perform those steps.
 It relies on pre-generated ICs/LBCs, which are provided as part of the test data.

+The script below generates 10-m wind plots from the model's GRIB output and can create an animated GIF to visualize the tropical cyclone's evolution.

 .. code-block:: console

    ufs-weather-model/tests-dev/test_cases/utils/plot_tc.sh

-This script generates 10-m wind plots from the model's GRIB output and can create an animated GIF to visualize the tropical cyclone's evolution.

 This test case provides a simplified environment to study TC dynamics and forecast behavior.
 Future development plans include incorporating idealized ocean and wave modules and expanding vortex customization options.